TITLE 8 SOCIAL SERVICES

 8.100.100.20 PROGRAM TRAINING:

 A. New employee training: The division maintains a new-employee training curriculum for all major programs administered by ISD.
-This program is accessible to all division and HSD employees who need training in food stamps, financial assistance or medical assistance programs.
+This program is accessible to all division and HCA employees who need training in food stamps, financial assistance or medical assistance programs.

 B. Training standards: ISD training programs conform to the following standards: